 For a smooth slurping experience

-It has become almost impossible to find someone that has never had ramen before, let alone someone that has never heard of it.
+It has become almost impossible to find someone that has never had Japanese ramen before, let alone someone that has never heard of it.
 Still, without knowledge of the Japanese language, stepping into a ramen shop in Japan can be a little bit intimidating.
-That said, this is an experience not to be missed, so get familiar on how ramen is served and slurped in Japan with this article before you duck under a noren, or shop curtain.
+That said, this is an experience not to be missed.
+So get familiar on how ramen is served and slurped in Japan.
+This article shows you what to do before you duck under a noren, or shop curtain.

 Ticket vending machines: At the majority of ramen shops, you purchase a food ticket at a ticket machine (usually located at the entrance) and put this ticket on the counter in front of your seat or on your table.
 If the ticket machine has no pictures and you can’t read Japanese, find any of the following characters for a portion of ramen → ラーメン らーめん 中華そば

 Once you get used to purchasing food tickets in advance, it is easy to forget to pay at ramen shops that have no ticket machines, so be mindful!

 From Konaotoshi to Barikata: At most ramen shops, you can order how you want your noodles cooked.
 This is especially common in Fukuoka Prefecture, where you will hear customers loudly shout their preferences.
 If you see people around you do this, how about giving it a try yourself?
 Just shout any of the following: konaotoshi (almost uncooked), harigane (extremely firm), barikata (very firm), kata (firm), futsu (normal), yawa (soft), bariyawa (very soft).

 2. Mastering the art of slurping, or deciding not to